NoisyHate: Mining Online Human-Written Perturbations for Realistic Robustness Benchmarking of Content Moderation Models: Introduction

-Existing works have developed many frameworks to automatically generate text perturbations to benchmark the robustness of machine learning algorithms~\cite{zeng2020openattack,morris2020textattack}.
-These frameworks often borrow several adversarial attack algorithms from NLP literature~(\cite{yuan2019adversarial,alzantot2018generating,li2018textbugger,zang2020word,li2020bert,gao2018black,ren2019generating,garg2020bae}).
+Existing works have developed many frameworks to automatically generate text perturbations to benchmark the robustness of ML algorithms~\cite{zeng2020openattack,morris2020textattack}.
+These frameworks often borrow several adversarial attack algorithms from NLP literature~\cite{yuan2019adversarial,alzantot2018generating,li2018textbugger,zang2020word,li2020bert,gao2018black,ren2019generating,garg2020bae}.
 However, there is still a gap between those machine-generated perturbations and human-written perturbations~\cite{le2022perturbations}.
-Instead of augmenting datasets with machine-generated perturbations and using them for evaluating the robustness of machine learning algorithms, we suggest augmenting those datasets with human-written perturbations.
-Evaluating machine learning models using datasets augmented with human-written perturbations is more practical as it better reflects real-life scenarios.
+Evaluating ML models using datasets augmented with human-written perturbations is more practical, as it better reflects real-life scenarios.
 Hence, this paper proposes a benchmark dataset for the toxic speech detection task that contains diverse human-written perturbations online.
-The contributions of our work can be summarized as follows:

-\begin{itemize} \item We introduce a novel benchmark test set, {\name}, with online human-written perturbations for toxic speech detection models.
-This dataset is derived from the popular Jigsaw dataset~\footnote{\url{https://jigsaw.google.com/}} with toxicity labels and identity annotations. \item We test {\name} dataset with several spell checkers and show that it is worth developing a better normalization tool targeting these online human-written perturbations. \item Our evaluation with state-of-the-art (SOTA) language models and the commercial toxic detection \textit{Perspective API}~\footnote{\url{https://perspectiveapi.com/}} on {\name} reveals that there are still room for improving the robustness of these models on predicting texts with human-written perturbations. \end{itemize}
+The contributions of our work are as follows: \begin{itemize}[leftmargin=\dimexpr\parindent-0.2\labelwidth ,noitemsep] \item We introduce a novel benchmark test set, {\name}, with online human-written perturbations for toxic speech detection models. \item Our evaluation with state-of-the-art (SOTA) language models and the commercial toxic detection \textit{Perspective API}~\footnote{\url{https://perspectiveapi.com/}} on {\name} reveals that there is still room for improving the robustness of these models on predicting texts with human-written perturbations. \item We test {\name} dataset with several spell checkers and show that it is worth developing a better normalization tool targeting these online human-written perturbations. \end{itemize}